adelmck/youtube_engagement_movie_gross/README.md

 Data sources:

-  1.Box office mojo
+  1. Box office mojo

-  2.the-numbers
+  2. the-numbers

-  3.youtube api data on studio channels
+  3. youtube api data on studio channels

 Explore the data

-   1.There are some rows that repeat year from year, movies released at the end of one year appear on both release year and following year.
+   1. There are some rows that repeat year from year, movies released at the end of one year appear on both release year and following year.

-   2.There are rows with empty values
+   2. There are rows with empty values

 Clean the data

-   1.Remove the duplicate movies.
+   1. Remove the duplicate movies.

-   2.Remove rows with empty value fields.
+   2. Remove rows with empty value fields.